Brooks98/Senior-Design-305/GimbalSystemDriver/readme.txt

  -Read Position

  Other Classes we'll need in this class:
- Adafruit_INA219  - Altered, open-source from Adafruit, sensor breakout retailer FilterIIR - Quick little class I wrote to provide an interface for filtering a stream of floats
+ Adafruit_INA219  - Altered, open-source from Adafruit, sensor breakout retailer.
+I alter the configuration member functions to optimize averaging/resolution options for a given sample rate.
+ FilterIIR - Quick little class I wrote to provide an interface for filtering a stream of floats